DevExpress/devextreme-documentation/concepts/05 Widgets/PivotGrid/040 Summaries/20 Predefined Summaries.md

 - *"count"*
 Calculates the number of [facts](/concepts/05%20Widgets/PivotGrid/010%20Visual%20Elements/04%20Summary%20Values.md '/Documentation/Guide/Widgets/PivotGrid/Visual_Elements/#Summary_Values') within an area.

-You can configure the type of a value held in a field using the [dataType](/api-reference/30%20Data%20Layer/PivotGridDataSource/1%20Configuration/fields/dataType.md '/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/#dataType') option.
+You can configure the type of a value held in a field using the [dataType](/api-reference/30%20Data%20Layer/PivotGridDataSource/1%20Configuration/fields/dataType.md '/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/#dataType') property.
 This is useful when field data has an unusual format, for example, a date saved as a string.
 When the **dataType** is not set, it is defined automatically.